-© 2024 KPMG AG Wirtschaftsprüfungsgesellschaft, a corporation under German law and a member firm of the KPMG global organization of independent member firms affiliated with KPMG International Limited, a private English company limited by guarantee.
+© 2024 Copyright owned by one or more of the KPMG International entities.
+KPMG International entities provide no services to clients.
 All rights reserved.

 The KPMG name and logo are trademarks used under license by the independent member firms of the KPMG global organization.